What Phase 3 Means: Understanding the TRIUMPH Program

 The Road Ahead

 Phase 3 is the most resource-intensive and time-consuming phase of drug development.
-Eli Lilly is investing substantial resources in the TRIUMPH program, reflecting confidence in the Phase 2 data but also recognition that only Phase 3 can provide the evidence needed for regulatory approval and clinical practice adoption.
+Eli Lilly is investing substantial resources in the TRIUMPH program, and the first readout has validated that investment.
+TRIUMPH-4 results, announced in December 2025, confirmed and exceeded Phase 2 efficacy expectations.

 Sources Used On This Page